 - The GROW model – following a coaching process that has stood the test of time

 - The Question Bank – a powerful game for asking powerful questions to unlock your team’s potential

 - Systemic Coaching and Constellations – developing a systemic lens to see the invisible in groups and teams

-- Perspective Mapping – facilitating the coming together of different perspectives for enabling alignment with organisational forces outside of the team’s direct control
+- Force Field Analysis – the coming together of different perspectives to align with organisational forces outside of the team’s direct control

 Those who participate in the full course will be issued with the Team Agility Coaching certificate issued by Systemic Agility and the ICP-ACC certificate issued by ICAgile.